 Wheels

-Some portable RV dump tanks have rubber wheels and others have plastic wheels.
+Some portable RV dump tanks have rubber wheels, while others have plastic wheels.
 Some have two wheels, others have four.
 Even the width of the wheels on these tanks varies, with some wheels being wider than others.

 In general, plastic wheels are less durable than rubber wheels.
 They’re replaceable, but they tend to break more easily, and when they do, some people may decide that it’s simpler to replace the entire tank rather than just the wheels.